 Top of the pyramid: Achieving results

 The end goal of your engagement initiatives is, of course, engaged employees—ones who contribute to that enhanced profitability and productivity we talked about earlier.
 To make sure you achieve these results, make sure you clearly define your strategic engagement objectives when you start this journey.
-Target hard metrics like eNPS, retention, and team KPI improvement in order to track your success—and tailor your actions toward a tangible outcome.
-Intelligent internal communications tools like ContactMonkey will help you track these metrics and leverage them for growth.
+Target hard metrics like eNPS, employee engagement and retention, and team KPI improvement in order to track your success—and tailor your actions toward a tangible outcome.
+Intelligent internal email tools like ContactMonkey will help you track these metrics and leverage them for growth.

 2. The Deloitte Model

 Engage employees by creating a culture where people are involved, respected, and challenged.